skckompella/arterys/README.md

 **Q: Is the accuracy of certain classes affected more by image noise than others?
 Why?**

+A: From the graph below, it is evident that "1" is the most robust to noise and "5" is the least robust to noise followed by "9", "4', "7", "8".
+It is pretty logical to expect this behavior for "9" given that "9" was the hardest to recognize even without noise.
+Adding noise distorts the digit and some time occludes portions of it, making it look like other number numbers.
+With very high noise levels (std deviation > 4), the image is almost unrecognizable and I assume that the network is learning some patterns in the noisy images that is not recognizable to the human eye.

 ![](img/recall_w_noise.png "Per class Recall with noise")